christian123123123/Kitchen-Chaos/README.md

   - Built upon a tutorial, but added significant features and enhancements, including:
     - New gameplay mechanics.
     - Personalized logic systems using Scriptable Objects.
-    - Improved visuals integrated from free online assets.
-- **Art Assets**:
-  - Art assets were sourced online and creatively integrated into the project to match the theme and tone of the game.

 ---